riboflavin/test-framer-sync/compare/avoma-vs-otterai.md

 Avoma works best for sales and customer success teams that need CRM integration and structured meeting notes.
 Its higher pricing tiers reflect its comprehensive feature set but may not be justifiable for individuals or small teams needing basic transcription.
 The platform's organization of notes into topics like pain points and next steps provides value specifically for sales conversations, though users must still do significant work to act on these insights.

 Otter.ai suits general meeting transcription needs where simplicity and ease of use are priorities.
 With lower pricing and a more generous free tier, it's accessible for students, journalists, and small businesses who need basic transcription without complex features.
 However, users consistently report having to spend time reformatting verbose transcripts into usable summaries, limiting the tool's ability to save time on post-meeting tasks.

+## Avoma vs Otter.ai: What do users say?

+User reviews reveal Avoma and Otter.ai have distinct strengths and limitations as AI meeting assistants.
+Avoma receives praise for its high transcription accuracy (~95%) even with accents and jargon, organized topic-based notes, and strong CRM integrations.
+Users appreciate how it saves administrative time and offers responsive customer support.
+However, some find it overly complex for basic needs, occasionally buggy, and potentially expensive for small teams.
+Meanwhile, Otter.ai stands out for its ease of use and generous free tier.
+Users value its real-time transcription capabilities and AI-generated summaries.
+Critics note Otter's transcripts can be verbose and poorly structured, with accuracy issues during complex audio scenarios.
+Some users report frustrations with the assistant joining unwanted meetings and limitations in the free version.
+Both tools offer tiered pricing with free options, mobile apps, and language support, though Avoma provides broader language capabilities across 20+ languages compared to Otter's more limited options.
+For more comprehensive insights, readers can check [Otter AI Review on CNET](https://www.cnet.com/tech/services-and-software/otter-ai-review/), [Reddit discussion on Otter.ai for meeting minutes](https://www.reddit.com/r/ProductManagement/comments/1866ags/is_otterai_worth_it_for_meeting_minutes/), [Otter.ai Trustpilot reviews](https://www.trustpilot.com/review/otter.ai), [Avoma customer reviews on HubSpot](https://ecosystem.hubspot.com/marketplace/apps/avoma/reviews), and [Avoma reviews on G2](https://www.g2.com/products/avoma/reviews).

+## FAQs
+• Would Avoma work for in-person meetings?
+What about Otter.ai?
+Yes, both Avoma and Otter.ai work for in-person meetings.
+Avoma has a mobile app that records offline/in-person meetings for later transcription.
+Similarly, Otter.ai can transcribe live in-person conversations via its app.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Both platforms use meeting bots.
+Avoma's context mentions "the bot sometimes joins a meeting late" as a minor issue in the cons section.
+Otter.ai uses "OtterPilot" as an assistant that can join meetings in real time, and some users complain that "the assistant can spam calendar invites or join unwanted meetings if not configured."

+• What do users say about the quality of transcriptions?
+For Avoma, users report transcriptions are approximately 95% accurate even with jargon or accents.
+For Otter.ai, reviews are more mixed - while many find it extremely easy to use for transcribing, some reviews note that accuracy can suffer with complex audio, with mistakes in transcription or speaker identification.
+Some users also mention that Otter.ai transcripts can be overly verbose and lack structure.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.